AdobeDocs/campaign-classic-learn.en/help/monitoring-campaign-classic/audit-trail.md

 ---
 title: How to use the Audit Trail
-description: Audit Trail captures, in real-time, a comprehensive list of actions and events occurring within Adobe Campaign.
+description: Audit Trail captures, in real time, a comprehensive list of actions and events occurring within Adobe Campaign.
 feature: Audit Trail
 kt: 2835
 doc-type: feature video